Even as a complete beginner, it’s immediately apparent how extremely important bass amps are to your sound.

 It’s also synonym for MOST SOLD heads and combos all around, period.

 It’s basically one of the safest bet for any beginner who doesn’t know much about amplification.
 And with a headphone line out, it’s perfect for practicing at home.

-Also, choosing 500 watts will have you covered for almost any situation, because remember: better to have too much power than not enough.
+Remember: better to have too much power than not enough.

 If you’re looking for your first truly powerful head but aren’t willing to break the bank, this is the perfect option.